-So \begin{cyan} [ ... ] catch: c1 catch: c2 catch: c3; \end{cyan} pushes {\tt c3}, {\tt c2}, and {\tt c1} into the stack, in this order.
+So \begin{cyan} { ... } catch: c1 catch: c2 catch: c3; \end{cyan} pushes {\tt c3}, {\tt c2}, and {\tt c1} into the stack, in this order.
 Therefore {\tt c1} is in the top.
 When an exception is thrown by the message send {\tt throw: obj}, method {\tt throw:} of {\tt Any} searches the stack {\tt CatchStack} from top to bottom until it finds an {\tt eval:} method that accepts {\tt obj} as parameter.
 Inside each stack object the search is made from the first declared {\tt eval:} method (in textual order) to the last one. {\tt CatchStack} is a prototype that just implements a stack.
-It cannot be changed by regular programming.
-But programmers will be able to inspect its contents: \begin{cyan} object CatchStack public fun asArray -> Array<Any> [ ^stack clone ] private fun push: (:catchObj Any) [ ... ] private fun pop -> Boolean [ ... ] ... private :stack Array<Any> end \end{cyan}

-Consider the catch objects\footnote{Objects with {\tt eval:} methods that treat exceptions.} and the example that follow. \begin{cyan} // number < 0, == 0, > 1000, or even private object NumException extends CyException end
+Consider the catch objects\footnote{Objects with {\tt eval:} methods that treat exceptions.} and the example that follow.
+The prototypes are show as if they were in a single file. \begin{cyan} // number < 0, == 0, > 1000, or even open object ExceptionNum extends CyException end